sandipray63in/My_Training_Session_Slides/README.md

-**N.B. - Facing Some Issues with uploading the updated "Software Architecture & Patterns Slides".Will resolve the issue soon & upload that ASAP.**

 # My_Training_Sessions_Slides
 The files uploaded in this repo are some training session slides given by me(on few occassions).
 Some salient points are as below -
 * I cannot share the actual relevant videos due to some compliance issues.